Holland - World War II Reflections

 Skill Level — Easy

-This is an easy 9 day partially guided tour.
-Throughout this beautiful, relatively undiscovered part of Holland, you will cycle on the infamous and well maintained Dutch cycling network and quiet country roads.
-Entering and exiting any town is either done so on separate bike lanes or well-marked lanes.
+This is a 9-day or 5-day partially guided tour, which includes electric bike rental.
+Your tour can be as easy or as difficult as you would like depending on the level of assistance you utilize.
+Throughout this beautiful, relatively undiscovered part of Holland, you will cycle on the well-maintained Dutch cycling network and quiet country roads.
+Entering and exiting any town is either done on separate bike lanes or well-marked lanes.

 Airport Info